Thousands of people every year will take the plunge and book a guaranteed cabin for their cruise holiday. Are they doing the right thing though?

 So if you booked a guaranteed balcony cabin you’ll save yourself some money off the standard balcony price but could end up with any balcony cabin on the ship; at the front, aft (rear of a ship) or in the middle.

 It’s the grade of cabin you’re guaranteed, not the cabin itself.
-Booking a guaranteed outside cabin will mean you won’t be put in an inside cabin, it will be outside (or better – but more on that in a bit).
+Booking a guaranteed outside cabin will mean you won’t be put in an inside cabin, it will be outside, or better.

 Why Do it Then?

-So why do people book guaranteed cabins you may ask, especially if they could find themselves anywhere on the ship?
+So why do people book guaranteed cabins?, especially if they could find themselves anywhere on the ship?
 Well to start with there’s the discount on the price we mentioned.
 Quite often it can be a big discount as well!

-You see, cruise lines don’t just offer guaranteed cabins out of the goodness of their hearts; they do it so they can fill those awkward cabins that people wouldn’t normally book.
+You see, cruise lines don’t just offer guaranteed cabins so they can fill those cabins that people wouldn’t normally book.